 Petting a dog or cat is known to reduce blood pressure and have a calming effect.
 In fact, one study found people with pet dogs and cats have a more stable heart rate and blood pressure during stressful situations than non-pet-owners.
 Stress is a well-known risk factor for developing substance use disorders.
 The ability of pets to help people handle stressful situations therefore protects against addiction.

 Lack of discipline is a risk factor for substance use.
 Pets help people learn many life skills including developing a sense of responsibility and reducing impulsivity.
 Pet owners are responsible for another living being other than themselves.
 This promotes accountability and restraint and helps prevent addiction.

 A dog needs to be walked regularly.
 A cat may insist its owner chase a string in the backyard.
 Owning a pet gives cause to exercise and maintain a daily routine.
 This leaves less time for the pet owner to hang out with the wrong company or engage in unhealthy habits.
 Pets help prevent substance abuse by promoting healthy habits and good lifestyle choices.

-Studies have shown that animal interventions with dogs, cats, horses, dolphins, birds, rabbits, and guinea pigs are an effective treatment for alcohol and drug addiction and mental health disorders such as depression and schizophrenia.
+According to the 2014 study by Kamioka and Okada, animal interventions with dogs, cats, horses, dolphins, birds, rabbits, and guinea pigs are an effective treatment for alcohol and drug addiction and mental health disorders such as depression and schizophrenia.
 You could say pets make excellent therapists.
 Interaction with animals is known to heal broken bodies and minds.